 - 5. Make a complete operational check of ALL operating controls. - a.
 For microprocessor controller (computer) model check programs/selections... - 1) Each microprocessor controller (computer) has been preprogrammed by the factory with the most commonly used parameter (program) selections.
-If computer program changes are required, refer to the computer programming manual which was shipped with the dryer. - 6.
+If computer program changes are required, refer to the computer programming manual, which was shipped with the dryer. - 6.
 Check the electric service phase sequence (3-phase [3ø] models only).
-While the dryer is operating, check to see if the blower wheel (impellor/fan) is rotating in the proper direction.
-Looking from the front, the blower wheel (impellor/fan) should spin in the clockwise (CW) direction.
+While the dryer is operating, check to see if the blower (impellor/fan) is rotating in the proper direction.
+Looking from the front, the blower (impellor/fan) should spin in the clockwise (CW) direction.
 If it is, the phasing is correct.
 If the phasing is incorrect, reverse two (2) of the three (3) leads at connections L1, L2, and L3 of the power supply to the dryer.

-IMPORTANT: If the blower wheel (impellor/fan) is rotating in the wrong direction, this will not only drastically reduce drying efficiency, but it can also cause premature component failure.
+IMPORTANT: If the blower (impellor/fan) is rotating in the wrong direction, this will not only drastically reduce drying efficiency, but it can also cause premature component failure.

-7. Reversing Models Only

-Basket (tumbler) dryer should never be operated with less than a 30 lb (14 kg) load (dry weight).
-The size of the load will affect the coast-down and dwell (stop) times.
-The basket (tumbler) must come to a complete stop before starting in opposite direction.

-- a.
-Microprocessor Models - 1) Spin and stop times are not adjustable in the Automatic Mode and have been preprogrammed into the microprocessor controller (computer) for 150-seconds spin time in forward direction, 120-seconds in the reverse direction and a 5-second dwell (stop) time. - 2) Spin and stop times are adjustable in the Manual (timed) Mode. - b.
-Dual Timer Models - Both dwell (stop) and basket (tumbler) spin time are adjustable.
-(Refer to the illustration on page 50.) - 8.
+- 7. Reversing basket (tumbler) dryers should never be operated with less than a 50 lb (22.7 kg) load (dry weight), since the load's weight affects basket (tumbler) coast time during a direction reversal command.
+It is important that the basket (tumbler) come to a complete stop prior to starting in opposite direction. - a.
+Microprocessor Models - 1) Spin times and dwell (stop) times are not adjustable in the Automatic Mode and have been preprogrammed into the microprocessor controller (computer) for 120-seconds spin time and a 5-second dwell (stop) time. - 2) Spin times and dwell (stop) times are adjustable in the Manual (timed) Mode. - b.
+Dual Timer Models - 1) Both dwell (stop) time and basket (tumbler) spin time are adjustable (refer to the illustration on page 64). - 8.
 Check to insure that ALL setscrews (i.e., basket [tumbler] drive, idler, etc.) are tight.